 The UMAP camps featured brutal labor in the tropical sun, and summary beatings and executions for any laggards.
 Word about this savagery soon got out amongst the general population and discontent was rife.
 After all, none of these prisoners had been convicted, even in the sham Castroite courts, of any counterrevolutionary crimes.
 Military and police trucks would simply surround an area of Havana known as, say, a homosexual hang-out, and every person in sight would be herded into the military trucks at gunpoint.

-In 1968, according to official government notice, UMAP was disbanded.
+In 1968, according to official government notice, the UMAPs were disbanded.
 Their reputation had become too notorious.
 Technically the notice of this disbanding was accurate.
-After 1968 those "deviants" and other "anti-social elements" started being herded into "Battalions of Decisive Effort," the "Young People's Column of the Centennial" and the "Young People's Work Army."
+After 1968 those "deviants" and other "anti-social elements" started being herded into "Battalions of Decisive Effort," the "Young People's Column of the Centennial," and the "Young People's Work Army."
 Different names, same forced labor camps.

-Apparently to some tortured souls banishment in those AIDS sanitoriums smacked of freedom, as compared to life on the outside.
-Dr. Jorge Pérez, an exiled Cuban physician and AIDS specialist, now living in Spain, reports that in the mid 80's the Cuban government ran ads on national TV showing that these AIDS sanitoria featured air-conditioning, color TV, swimming pools, and three meals of excellent food daily.
-Cuba's population, of course, savor these things only in their dreams.
+Apparently to some tortured souls, banishment in those AIDS sanitoriums smacked of freedom, as compared to life on the outside.
+Dr. Jorge Pérez, an exiled Cuban physician and AIDS specialist, now living in Spain, reports that in the mid '80s the Cuban government ran ads on national television showing that these AIDS sanitoria featured air-conditioning, color TVs, swimming pools, and three meals of excellent food daily.
+Cuba's population, of course, savored these things only in their dreams.

 The prudence of Khrushchev's decision was revealed the following month by Castro's second-in-command, Che Guevara.
 "If the missiles had remained," he told The London Daily Worker in November 1962, "We would have used them against the very heart of the U.S., including New York.
 We must never establish peaceful co-existence.
 In this struggle to the death between 2 systems we must gain the ultimate victory.
 We must walk the path of liberation even if it costs millions of atomic victims."